jimmyppi/emacs.d/README.md

     * `C-c d` - Delete tab.
     * `C-c n` - Switch tab right.
     * `C-c m` - Switch tab left.
-* Syntax highlighting that are not built in for Dockerfile, php, matlab, Puppet, Yaml, markdown.
+* Syntax highlighting that are not built in for Dockerfile, Yaml, markdown, Kotlin, Gradle.
 * Autocompletion when coding and searching for files.
 * Auto pairing of () [] {} etc.
 * Inline syntax checking and linting with